-With surreptitious marketing means a verbal or visual presentation in programmes of a manufacturer's or service provider's goods, services, name, trademark or activity if the presentation is intentionally for advertising purposes and the audience may be misled with regard to the nature of the presentation.
-Such a presentation is considered intentional, in particular if it takes place in return for payment or similar remuneration.
+Surreptitious marketing means a verbal or visual presentation in programmes of a manufacturer's or service provider's goods, services, name, trademark or activity if the presentation is made intentionally for advertising purposes and the audience may be misled with regard to the nature of the presentation.
+Such presentation is considered intentional, in particular if it takes place in return for payment or similar remuneration.

-Marketing using subliminal techniques is prohibited.
+Marketing that uses subliminal techniques is prohibited.